AdobeDocs/experience-manager-65.en/help/assets/aem-cc-integration-best-practices.md

 Adobe Asset Link offers a good support for this use case:

-* When users in Photoshop, InDesign, or Illustrator intent to edit a file, they execute a Check-out operation on the given asset
+* When users in [!DNL Photoshop], [!DNL InDesign], or [!DNL Illustrator] intent to edit a file, they execute a Check-out operation on the given asset
 * The asset is downloaded in background, put into users Creative Cloud account synchronized to disk by Creative Cloud desktop app, and the check-out flag is toggled in [!DNL Experience Manager] on the asset to minimize editing conflicts
 * From there on, the user works in a file that's stored locally in the synced location, and can continue working and saving necessary changes at any frequency required
 * Additionally, because the asset is in the Creative Cloud account, it is also available on other devices that the user might have (for example, can be opened or edited in a dedicated Creative Cloud mobile app), and can be shared with other Creative Cloud users for collaboration purposes.